ebarlas/game-of-life-ractors/README.md

 That's almost 50,000 messages per second: 5146 * (1000 / 120) = 42,883.

-The Ruby VM and its actor scheduler aren't able to deliver enough performance for Game of Life and other comparable workloads.
+The Ruby VM and its actor scheduler aren't able to deliver enough performance for large Game of Life grids and other comparable workloads.

 ## Run